-In accordance with the Rules, TasNetworks will pay EEGs based upon the cost of the locational component that would have been payable to the TNSP had an EEG not been connected to the network.
+In accordance with the Rules, TasNetworks will pay eligible EEGs based upon the cost of the locational component that would have been payable to the TNSP had an EEG not been connected to the network.

 Details on transmission pricing methodology can be found on TasNetworks website.
-However, regarding the calculation of avoided TUoS, the pricing can be explained basically that the transmission network service provider (TNSP) recovers its prescribed TUoS services revenue from three different pricing mechanisms, a common service charge, a nonlocational charge, and a locational charge.
+However with regard to the calculation of avoided TUoS, the pricing can be explained basically that the transmission network service provider (TNSP) recovers its prescribed TUoS services revenue from three different pricing mechanisms, a common service charge, a non-locational charge and a locational charge.

 The charge that is relevant for avoided TUoS is the locational component of prescribed TUoS services.
-A locational charge (\$/MW) is determined for each Transmission-Distribution connection site.
-These are published annually on our website by the 15 March.
-The locational charge is multiplied by the specified contract capability of the Transmission-Distribution connection site.
+A locational charge (\$/MW) is determined for each terminal substation (connection site).
+These are published annually on our website by the 15th March.
+The locational charge is multiplied by the specified contract capability of the terminal substation.